HelloChatterbox/dev_documentation/docs/skill-development/intents/intent-service.md

 # Intent Service

-Mycroft supports both Padatious and Adapt intent handlers.
-Mycroft Core has an intent service that decides which intent will be triggered by a particular utterance.
+Chatterbox supports both Padatious and Adapt intent handlers.
+Chatterbox Core has an intent service that decides which intent will be triggered by a particular utterance.
 This is based on the confidence of a

 ## Intent Confidence